Flutter-13Aprill/To-Do-App/README.md

 ---

-### Output 📱

-(You can add a screenshot or a video link of your app here)

----

 ### Features ⭐️

 - Intro Screens to welcome the user
 - Login & Register screens for user authentication
 - Home Screen for managing tasks
-- Calendar Screen to view tasks by date
 - Settings Screen for app customization
 - Category Screens to organize tasks
 - Task Screen for task details